jagramont/jagramont_python/README.md

 # jagramont_python

 Hej
-This is my Git for my python course 2023
+This is my Git for my Python course 2023

 # Course project in progress:

 The script, named `ppk_biofilm-quant.ipynb` is a Jupyter notebook that requires a specific conda environment provided in the repository.

-This script should be runned with the conda environment `environment_jorge.yaml` provided in this github repository, the environment name is : `python_test`.
+This script should be run with the conda environment `environment_jorge.yaml` provided in this GitHub repository, the environment name is: `python_test`.
 So you can run: `conda create --name python_test --file environment_jorge.yaml` on the terminal and then activate `python_test`.

-Finally use that environment as a kernel for running this notebook.
+Finally, use that environment as a kernel for running this notebook.

 This script is designed for analyzing data from a .csv file containing absorbance values.
 These values represent measurements of biofilm production in a system of 96-well plates.
 The biofilm production data spans across five days.

 For the experiment, each culture treatment, which encompasses all possible combinations of PPK members (8 possible combinations), has at least 8 technical replicates.

-The script's capabilities include reading the data from the .csv file and creating line plots to explore the biofilm production of each culture treatment over the course of five days.
+The script's capabilities include reading the data from the .csv file and creating line plots to explore the biofilm production of each culture treatment over five days.

-Additionally, the script allows you to perform data analysis at any timepoint of the assay.
+Additionally, the script allows you to perform data analysis at any time point of the assay.
 The analysis involves checking the data distribution and selecting the most suitable statistical test: one-way ANOVA for normally distributed data or the Kruskal-Wallis test for non-normally distributed data.

 Following the initial statistical test, the script offers post hoc analysis options: Tukey test if the data was analyzed using one-way ANOVA or Dunn test if the data was analyzed by the Kruskal-Wallis test.